Adding yoga to aerobic workouts can effectively reduce high blood pressure

 The study involved 60 individuals with high blood pressure and metabolic syndrome, a group of health conditions that amplify the risk of heart disease and stroke.
 The participants completed 30 minutes of aerobic exercise five times a week, followed by 15 minutes of yoga or regular muscle stretching for three months.

-During the study, both groups demonstrated improvements in resting heart rates and blood pressure, although the yoga practitioners exhibited better outcomes.
-Yoga participants significantly decreased their systolic blood pressure by 10 points, compared to the stretching group’s 4-point decrease.
-Moreover, yoga participants manifested significant reductions in 10-year risks of heart attack and stroke when compared with the stretching group.
+Both groups demonstrated improvements in resting heart rates and blood pressure during this study, but the yoga practitioners exhibited better outcomes.
+The yoga group decreased their systolic blood pressure by 10 points, compared to 4 points for the stretching group.
+As well as this, the yoga group showed significant reductions in their 10-year risk of heart attack and stroke in comparison to the stretching group.

 The researchers hypothesized that the calming effects of yoga may provide an advantage, as other studies have linked yoga to reduced cortisol levels, a stress hormone.
 The results were published in December 2022 in the Canadian Journal of Cardiology.